Book Review: Not Perfect

 Elizabeth LaBan lives in Philadelphia with her restaurant critic husband and two children.

-Elizabeth was an NBC Page, worked at NBC News in New York, taught journalism at a community college in New Orleans, and was a reporter at a number of small to mid-sized newspapers including The Riverdale Press before she began writing books.
+Elizabeth was an NBC Page, worked at NBC News in New York, taught journalism at a community college in New Orleans, and was a reporter at several small-to-mid-sized newspapers, including The Riverdale Press, before she began writing books.